 On November 8, 2021, New York’s governor signed a bill that amends New York State’s Civil Rights Law to require private employers to notify employees of electronic monitoring and obtain their written acknowledgment of the notice.

-In New York, as with most states, it is best to avoid audio recordings without proper notice or permission.
-While video surveillance is allowed, most states have more complicated laws when it comes to audio recordings.
-Illegally recording an in-person, telephone or electronic communication is a felony offense punishable by up to four years in prison and a $5,000 fine.
+In New York, as with most states, it is best to only audio recordings with proper notice or permission.
+While video surveillance is allowed, most states have more complicated audio-recording laws.

 New York is a one-party consent state.
-This means that only one party must consent to the recording of an in-person or telephone conversation.
-It is an E felony under New York’s wiretapping law to record a conversation without at least one party’s knowledge.
+This means that only one party must permit recording an in-person or telephone conversation.
+It is an E felony in the court under New York’s wiretapping law to record a conversation without at least one party’s knowledge.

 What are New York’s Workplace Surveillance Laws?